dustinspecker/carvel-suite-example/readme.md

 # carvel-suite-example

 > This repository is an example of using the [Carvel suite](https://carvel.dev/).
-A blog post on [DustinSpecker.com](https://dustinspecker.com) will provide more info later.
+> Read [Deploy Kubernetes Applications with the Carvel Suite](https://dustinspecker.com/posts/deploy-kubernetes-applications-carvel-suite/) for more info.

 ## Usage for Linux amd64